Clear verification rules, fair charging logic, and real deliverability evidence designed for professional B2B outreach.

 Fair charging & credits

-If a mailbox changes later, bounces can still happen anywhere in email marketing — but we design the system to minimize it.
+If a mailbox changes later, bounces can still happen anywhere in email outreach, but the system is designed to reduce avoidable waste before export.

 Reliability & rare downtime

-In rare cases of temporary verification downtime, exports may use the latest cached verification available to avoid blocking customers.
+In rare cases of temporary verification downtime, exports may use the latest cached verification available rather than blocking the user flow.

-Warm up domains and keep good sending reputation
+Warm up domains and maintain a healthy sender reputation

-Use proper unsubscribe handling and comply with local rules
+Use clear unsubscribe handling and follow local compliance rules